SimiaCryptus/intellij-aicoder/docs/feature_roadmap.md

 # kotlin\com\github\simiacryptus\aicoder\config\SimpleEnvelope.kt

-Creating a feature development roadmap for the `SimpleEnvelope` class within the `com.github.simiacryptus.aicoder.config` package involves outlining a series of enhancements and new functionalities that can be added to make the class more robust, versatile, and useful in various applications.
+Creating a feature development roadmap for the `SimpleEnvelope` class within the `com.simiacryptus.aicoder.config` package involves outlining a series of enhancements and new functionalities that can be added to make the class more robust, versatile, and useful in various applications.
 Here's a proposed roadmap:

 #### Phase 1: Basic Enhancements